kfv/leetcode/src/3/README.md

    located at the start of the string.
 3. In each iteration, checks whether the current character *end* is pointing to is seen before.
-4. If it is and the last seen position is within the current substring (between *start* and *end*,) moves *start* to the right of the last seen position.
+4. If positive, if the last observed position lies within the current substring (between the *start* and *end* pointers,) it moves the *start* pointer to the right index of that position.
 5. Updates *res* if the length of the current substring is greater than its current value.
 6. If *res* is bigger than the remaining length of the string,